-> The easiest defense is to be sure that your peonies are properly spaced to increase air circulation.
-Its also helpful to know that fungi survives the winter by clinging to leaves and other parts of infected plants.
+The easiest defense is to be sure that your peonies are properly spaced to increase air circulation.
+It’s also helpful to know that fungi survive the winter by clinging to leaves and other parts of infected plants.
 Cleaning up the fallen leaves can help lessen the chance of future occurrences.

 In the video below Mike explains how he handles cases of powdery mildew on peonies and other plants in his landscape.